Possible role of magnetic reconnection in the electromagnetic counterpart of binary black hole merger: Discussion

-By assuming that the magnetic field $B_0$ upstream of the reconnecting current sheet inflows at speed $\sim c$ in the late merging phase near the horizon ($r \simeq 2GM/c^2$), one can equate $B_0^2 c r^2 / 8\pi$ to the GBM transient luminosity ($L \simeq 10^{49}$ erg$/$s); the resulting magnetic field of order $ 10^{12} - 10^{13}$ gauss is not unusual for magnetars although it rules out magnetic field sustained by an accretion disk in a configuration {\it \'a} la \citet{bz77} .
+We assume that the magnetic field $B_0$ upstream of the reconnecting current sheet inflows at speed $\sim c$ in the late merging phase at some distance $R$ from each mass.
+The inflowing magnetic energy per unit time is efficiently converted into the electromagnetic luminosity of the GBM transient ($L_{EM} \simeq 10^{49}$ erg$/$s) if